-CARS.COM — Most cars aren't bought by consumers, they're purchased by banks.
-Very few shoppers pay cash outright for their cars.
+CARS.COM — Most cars aren't bought by consumers at a dealership; they're purchased by banks.
+Very few shoppers pay cash outright for their new car or used car.
 Most either borrow or lease a car from the real owner — a bank, an automaker's finance arm or a credit union.
-Shopping for a loan isn't as fun as shopping for the car itself, but it's not as difficult as securing a mortgage, either.
-We recommend that you shop around for a loan before you go to a dealership.
-Before you can shop for a loan, though, you'll need to determine a few things:
+Shopping for an auto loan isn't as fun as shopping for the new car or used car itself, but it's not as difficult as securing a mortgage, either.
+We recommend that you shop around for a car loan before you go to a dealership.
+Before you can shop for a car loan, though, you'll need to determine a few things.

-It might seem difficult to make this determination before test-driving a bunch of cars, but it's best to steer clear of the sales floor until you've figured this out.
-Affordability isn't just about the car's price; it's about the cost of financing, insuring, fueling and maintaining it.
-Unfortunately, you can't start with those costs, because they vary from car to car.
-You have to start somewhere, though, and it's OK if you don't know exactly what car to buy.
+It might seem difficult to make this determination before test-driving a bunch of cars, but it's best to steer clear of the dealership sales floor until you've figured out what new car or used car you can afford.
+Affordability isn't just about the car's price, it's about the cost of your down payment and monthly payment when financing your auto loan — as well as insuring, fueling and maintaining it.
+Unfortunately, you can't start with those costs because they vary from car to car.
+You have to start somewhere, though, and it's OK if you don't know exactly what new car to buy.

-If you're like most shoppers, you have an idea of the type you want and how much car you're likely to get for the amount you've got to spend.
+If you're like most shoppers, you have an idea of the type of car you want and how much you've got to spend on a down payment and monthly payment.
 Be sure to account for one-time charges such as taxes, title and license fees, and the destination charge when you're figuring out how much you'll need to spend, as well as factoring in ongoing costs, such as insurance and gas.

-Shop for Loans Before Going to the Dealership
+Shop for an Auto Loan Before Going to the Dealership

-After you've negotiated the car's purchase price, the only way to know if the deal you're presented with is a good one is for you to have shopped around beforehand.
-You may not be able to shop rates from the captive lenders before actually buying a car, but you can shop the rates available from various banks and credit unions.
+After you've negotiated the car's down payment and monthly payment with the dealership, the only way to know if the auto loan you're presented with is a good one is for you to have shopped around for a loan beforehand.
+You may not be able to shop loan rates from a captive lender before actually buying a car, but you can shop the auto loan rates available from a bank or credit union.

 Know Your Credit Rating

-To know what kind of rate you can expect, and to head off any obstacles you may encounter, you'll need your credit rating.
-The rating takes into account how long you've had credit, how diligently you pay bills, how much of your available credit you've used, and your mix of revolving credit — such as credit cards — and more desirable debt, like a mortgage and previous car loans.
+To know what kind of car loan rate you can expect, and to head off any obstacles you may encounter, you'll need your credit score.
+Your credit score takes into account how long you've had credit, how diligently you pay bills, how much of your available credit you've used, and your mix of revolving credit — such as credit cards — and more desirable debt, like a mortgage and previous car loans.

-The rating is in the form of a score between 100 and 900 (depending on the scoring model), with higher numbers reflecting a better credit history.
-The cutoff points for different credit tiers — and the corresponding loan rates — vary from lender to lender, so comparison shopping is essential to get the lowest rate.
+Your credit score is in the form of a score between 100 and 900 (depending on the scoring model), with higher numbers reflecting a better credit history.
+The cutoff points for different credit tiers — and the corresponding loan rates — vary from lender to lender, so comparison shopping is essential to get the lowest interest rate.

 Prepare to Open Your Books

-Thanks to the Equal Credit Opportunity Act, lenders are prohibited from discriminating based on marriage status, but you might be asked anyway as a way of uncovering other obligations, such as alimony.
+Thanks to the Equal Credit Opportunity Act, auto loan lenders are prohibited from discriminating based on marriage status, but you might be asked anyway as a way of uncovering other obligations, such as alimony.

 The Fine Print